 Homemade Waffle Cones with Red, White and Blue Ice Cream

 Homemade Waffle Cones with Red, White and Blue "Cheater" Ice Cream is the perfect 4th of July treat!
 If you are entertaining a crowd this year this will be the hit of the party!

 - 42 ounces (about 1 ½ quarts) of good quality vanilla ice cream

 - ½ cup (100g) sugar

 - Place ice cream at room temperature to soften.
-Meanwhile in a blender combine blackberries, 1 tbsp (13g) sugar 1 tbsp (15 ml) water, blend to puree and transfer to a small bowl.
+Meanwhile in a blender combine blackberries, 1 tablespoon (13g) sugar 1 tablespoon (15 ml) water, blend to puree and transfer to a small bowl.

 - Clean out blender and add strawberries, sugar and white and puree, transfer to a small bowl.

 - Scoop out softened ice cream in create 1 layer of scoops in the bottom of a loaf pan 9 x 5 (23cm x 13 cm).
 Smooth out with a spatula to create a flat surface.
 Add dollops of the blackberries puree, and then dollops of the strawberry puree then swirl gently and minimally with a skewer.
 Add another layer of ice cream and repeat the process.

 - Cover with foil and freeze overnight.

 - To make the waffle cones, combine all ingredients and follow the instructions of your waffle cone maker.
 If using the Chef Choice model in between setting ⅚ works best!
 Allow them to cool, and serve immediately!